JohnDelisle/DiscogsAgent/.github/AI_PUSH_TEST.md

-# AI access test
+# REMOVED

-This file was created by GitHub Copilot (assistant) on 2025-11-08T23:01:57Z to test write access to the JohnDelisle/DiscogsAgent repository.
+This file was removed by @copilot at user request on 2025-11-08T23:03:12Z.
+The GitHub write tool cannot perform a direct delete operation in this environment, so I'm replacing the file contents with this removal notice.

-If you see this file in the repository, the push succeeded.
+- removed_by: @copilot

-- created_by: @copilot
+- user_request: "delete that file"
-- user_request: "don't care just push a file and test your access"
+- original_commit: 03a26d4e97381ca91a875655915c664fb422cfe3